 This motivates us to focus on a new category of membership inference attacks that has so far received fairly little attention, namely \textit{Decision-based attacks}.
 Here, the adversary solely relies on the final decision of the target model, i.e., the top-1 predicted label, as their attack model's input.
 It is more realistic to evaluate the vulnerability of a machine learning system under the decision-based attacks with sole access to the model's final decision.
 First, compared to score-based attacks, decision-based attacks are much more relevant in real-world applications where confidence scores are rarely accessible.
 Furthermore, decision-based attacks have the potential to be much more robust to the state-of-the-art defenses, such as confidence score perturbation~\cite{JSBZG19,YSXCZ20,NSH18}.
-In label-only exposure, a naive \emph{baseline-attack}\cite{YGFJ18} infers that a candidate sample is a member of a target model if it is predicted correctly by the model.
-However, this baseline-attack cannot distinguish between members and non-members that are both correctly classified as shown in \autoref{fig:illustration}.
+In label-only exposure, a naive \emph{baseline attack}~\cite{YGFJ18} infers that a candidate sample is a member of a target model if it is predicted correctly by the model.
+However, this baseline attack cannot distinguish between members and non-members that are both correctly classified as shown in \autoref{fig:illustration}.

-In this paper, we propose two types of decision-based attacks under different scenarios, namely \emph{transfer-attack} and \emph{boundary-attack}.
+In this paper, we propose two types of decision-based attacks under different scenarios, namely \emph{transfer attack} and \emph{boundary attack}.
 In the following, we abstractly introduce each of them.

-\mypara{Transfer-attack} We assumes the adversary has an auxiliary dataset (namely shadow dataset) that comes from the same distribution as the target model's training set.
-The assumption also holds for previous score-based attacks~\cite{shokri2017membership,LBG17,SZHBFB19,SSM19}.
+\mypara{Transfer Attack} We assume the adversary has an auxiliary dataset (namely shadow dataset) that comes from the same distribution as the target model's training set.
+The assumption also holds for previous score-based attacks~\cite{SSSS17,LBG17,SZHBFB19,SSM19}.
 The adversary first queries the target model in a manner analog to cryptographic oracle, thereby relabeling the shadow dataset by the target model's predicted labels.
 Then, the adversary can use the relabeled shadow dataset to construct a local shadow model to mimic the behavior of the target model.
 In this way, the relabeled shadow dataset contains sufficient information from the target model, and membership information can also be transferred to the shadow model.
-In the end, the adversary can leverage the shadow model to launch a score-based membership inference attack locally.
+Finally, the adversary can leverage the shadow model to launch a score-based membership inference attack locally.